MusalaSoft/atmosphere-docs/usage/create-element-selector.md

 elementSelector.addSelectionAttribute(CssAttribute.TEXT, "Browser");
 ```

-We can also create `ElementSelector` directly with constructor using **HashMap**.
-They are strings that contains attributes in text like structure.
-It is recommended to use `UiElementSelector();`.
+The created Selector will select the browser icon on the home screen of the Device if there is one.

-Example code :
+We can also create a `UiElementSelector` directly using the constructor with a `HashMap` with added CSS attributes as Strings to it.
+Example code:

 ```java
 Map<String, String> nodeAttributeMap = new HashMap<>();